biotspectra/Api-Documentataion/README.md

 ```

 ### Step 2: When User pass `transaction_type` as `1`
-* User need to pass `transaction_from_date` & `transaction_to_date` parameters in the url i.e. if user want first punch log & last punch log between this data `1-01-     2022` to `30-01-2022`.
+* User need to pass `transaction_from_date` & `transaction_to_date` parameters in the url i.e. if user want first punch log & last punch log between this date `1-       01-2022` to `30-01-2022`.
 This parameters will get users first punch & last punch logs of the user between this particular date.

 ### Discription:
 * `page_number` parameter is mandatory in order to consume this api .i.e.  `1` or `2` or `3`....n to receive different records per page.